 People can now enjoy the convenience of getting support in their own homes and offices where they feel most comfortable.
-An online counselling or therapy session via Skype or Zoom is very similar to therapy in my consulting room.
-You will have an appointment to meet with me on Skype or Zoom and we will spend the same time together as we would in my office.
+An online counselling or therapy session is very similar to therapy in my consulting room.
+You will have an appointment to meet with me online and we will spend the same time together as we would in my office.

-Either Skype or Zoom will enable us to see each other and respond in real time.
+Online tools will enable us to see each other and respond in real-time.
 I find this much more effective than a phone or chat appointment, although some people prefer phone sessions.
 We will be able to see each other’s facial expressions and hear each other’s tone of voice.
-I can also share various ideas, diagrams and other useful information using the screen share option.
+I can also share various ideas, diagrams and other useful information using the screen-share option.

 Ring now ☏ 07931721637

 You may enjoy the benefit of online therapy sessions if you:

 - Live in a remote place where therapy services are inaccessible.